Best triathlon tyres: Get your bike race-ready with these picks

 You may be all-consumed by carbon-fibre triathlon bikes and the latest drag-cutting aero road helmets, but if you’re not using some of the industry’s best triathlon tyres, you’re neglecting a vital area.

 Tyres are the only contact points between you and the ground, so they significantly impact your performance.
-How good is their grip?
+What’s their good like?
 How fast do they roll?
 How susceptible – or not – are they to punctures?
-How easy are they to remove and replace when you do experience a puncture?!
+Are they easy to remove and replace when you do experience a puncture?!

 The best triathlon tyres for race day